-In accordance with the Institute's Policy on Due Process for Approval of Standards of Practice and Other Practice-Related Material, this educational note has been approved by CLIFR, and has received final approval for distribution by the Practice Council (PC) on October 25, 2006.
-As outlined in subsection 1220 of the Standards of Practice, "The actuary should be familiar with the relevant educational notes and other designated educational material," and be aware that a "practice which the notes describe for a situation is not necessarily the only accepted practice for that situation and is not necessarily accepted actuarial practice for a different situation," and that "educational notes are intended to illustrate the application (but not necessarily the only application) of the standards, so there should be no conflict between them."
+In accordance with the Institute s polic for Due Process, this educational note has been approved by CLIFR, and final approval for distribution by the Practice outmed in section 1220 of the Standards of Practice Standards Council (PSZ).
+A (hereafter referred to as angares"), "the actuary should be familiar with the relevant educational notes designated educational material," and be aware that a nd oth "practice which th scribe for a situation is not necessarily the only accepted practice for that situ on and is not necessarily accepted actuarial practice for a different situation," and that "ducational notes are intended to illustrate the application (but not necessarily the only application) of the standards, so there should be no conflict between them."